tenman/raindrops/README.txt

 QUICK START
 see: http://www.tenman.info/wp3/raindrops/quick-start/

-ver 1.151
+ver 1.152

 	Add raindrops-config-example.php

 		When If you need more customize
+			Rename 	from raindrops-config-example.php
+					to raindrops-config.php
-		Rename from raindrops-config-example.php to raindrops-config.php and set your value.
+			and set your value.

+	Raindrops 1.152 Add tag 'accessibility-ready'

+	Note: How to enable accessibility settings

+		1. Open Raindrops theme settings page.
+			( Dashboard / Appearance / Raindrops theme settings )
+		2. Accessibility Settings edit value set yes. and save.

 ver 1.116
     This version trying theme accessibility.